github/docs/content/issues/tracking-your-work-with-issues/filtering-and-searching-issues-and-pull-requests.md

 {% endtip %}

+Unlike lables, you can't exclude multiple assignees.
+For example, `is:issue is:open -assignee:octocat` displays all open issues except those assigned to octocat.

 ## Filtering issues and pull requests by labels

 Once you've [applied labels to an issue or pull request](/articles/applying-labels-to-issues-and-pull-requests), you can find items based on their labels.